Need a new monitor for the PlayStation 5 or the Xbox Series X that will take advantage of your console’s mighty hardware?

 This means that the image won’t be as crisp, but the bigger screen does provide a more immersive viewing experience.
 So, the choice between the two is entirely up to personal preference.

-The M32Q has a static contrast ratio of 1,000:1, a peak brightness of 350-nits (HDR content gets a small boost to 400-nits), 178° wide viewing angles and a rapid 1ms GtG response time speed.
+The ASUS PG329Q has a static contrast ratio of 1,000:1, a wide 99% Adobe RGB color gamut for gorgeous colors, a peak brightness of 400-nits (HDR content gets a small boost to 600-nits), 178° wide viewing angles and a rapid 1ms GtG response time speed.

 Features

-Besides FreeSync support, the M32Q also supports Aim Stabilizer Sync, which allows for simultaneous VRR and MBR performance for tear-free gameplay with smoother motion clarity at a cost of picture brightness.
+Besides FreeSync support, the ASUS PG329Q also supports ELMB-Sync, which allows for simultaneous VRR and MBR performance for tear-free gameplay with smoother motion clarity at a cost of picture brightness.

-Other features include various picture presets, PiP/PbP, Black Equalizer, crosshair overlays and on-screen timers.
-Check out our M32Q review for more information.
+Other features include various picture presets, Shadow Boost, crosshair overlays and on-screen timers.
+Check out our ASUS PG329Q review for more information.

 Design & Connectivity

-Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, a headphone jack, a USB 3.0 hub (1 upstream + 3 downstream) and a USB-C port with DP Alt Mode.
+Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, a headphone jack and a dual-USB 3.0 hub.

 Alternatives